Jusatas/vim-config/README.md

 # 💤 LazyVim

 My nvim config.
-Nothing fancy yet, just font, theme changes and a plugin or two.
+Nothing fancy yet - just font, theme changes and a plugin or two.

 Used with Kitty terminal.